otakuf/opencart-ru-lang/README.md

-# opencart-ru-lang
+# Opencart russian localizations
-Opencart russian localizations
+Only lang files from opencart-russia.ru.